 [Respected Harikatha Readers,

 Please accept our humble obeisances.
 All glories to Sri Guru and Gauranga.

-This year, 2013, Srivasa Pandita’s disappearance day is July 2nd (in America).
+This year, 2014, Srivasa Pandita’s appearance day is March 24th (in India).
 Our hope is that you will relish Srila Gurudeva, Bhaktivedanta Narayana Gosvami Maharaja’s lecture, given in honor of this day, in Turnbridge, England, on July 8, 1999.
 As all of Srila Gurudeva’s discourses are ever-fresh and new, so is this one, below.
 For audio, please visit sound cloud.

 Your aspiring servants, the Harikatha Team]

 First of all, I want to give my heartly blessings to Gopi-vallabha prabhu, Citra, Visakha, Madana-mohana prabhu, and all those who are making this very beautiful arrangement for hari-katha – with a very big pandal and facilities for all the devotees.

 There may be some lacking here, but I think that you do not care about that.
 We have not come here for facilities.
 We have come to hear hari-katha; the pastimes of Krsna, Caitanya Mahaprabhu, and Their associates.
 There may be some lacking, as there is in our Navadvipa parikrama, where more than 20,000 pilgrims gather, and where you can see only an ocean of heads.
 There may be so many things lacking there; so many pilgrims being hosted under trees; even without trees, here and there, with no attached bathrooms but only 'international bathrooms'.
 But you can take bath in the sweet Ganges there.